Enquire: Key information pages

 The Enquire What is ASL?
 Factsheet

-This Enquire factsheet explains the key information you need to know about your child’s rights to additional support for learning.
+This Enquire factsheet explains key information about your child’s rights to additional support for learning.
 Accessibility tools on the Enquire website allow you to access this guide in an easy way for you including: more than 100 languages; with text-to-speech software; in different fonts, type sizes with different text and background colour combinations and more.

 Getting support

-This section of our website explains how a child’s support should be planned, including needs can be
+This section of the website explains how a child’s support should be planned, including needs can be

 identified and assessed.